dotnet/EntityFramework.Docs/entity-framework/efcore-and-ef6/porting/port-edmx.md

 ## Test the port

 Just because your application compiles, does not mean it is successfully ported to EF Core.
 You will need to test all areas of your application to ensure that none of the behavior changes have adversely impacted your application.

+## Other considerations

+EF Core does not support the `EntityClient` provider and therefore any [EntitySQL](/dotnet/framework/data/adonet/ef/language-reference/entity-sql-language) queries must be migrated to LINQ or `FromRawSql`.

+Furthermore, there is no support for [EntityClient connection strings](/ef/ef6/fundamentals/configuring/connection-strings#databasemodel-first-with-connection-string-in-appconfigwebconfig-file).

+For more considerations, read the complete guide to [differences between EF6 and EF Core](/efcore-and-ef6/porting/port-detailed-cases.md).